 DEALING WITH PLANTS' DISEASES

 It does not stop here.
 After ensuring that your crops are disease-resistant, it is time to prepare a garden that does not encourage the growth of these organisms.
 It is worth noting that these organisms thrive in poor drainage areas and are characterized by wet weather.
-Disease fungi will also thrive in gardens that are dirty, poorly watered, and having unfertilized crops.
+Disease fungi also thrive in dirty, poorly watered gardens and unfertilized crops.
 Additionally, these microorganisms will also thrive in gardens that have infected seeds.

 Diagnosing plants' (vegetables) diseases

-This section covers diagnosing common vegetable diseases that have been prevalent in most gardens.
-While there are many diseases out there, we will look at the three most common vegetable diseases.
+This section covers diagnosing common vegetable diseases prevalent in most gardens.
+While there are many diseases, we will look at the three most common vegetable diseases.
 These include Anthracnose, Alternaria bright, and bacterial spots.

 Not every plant is infected with this kind.
 Plants such as beans, cucumbers, melons and

 Tomatoes are mostly affected.
-If the above crops have been affected, they will tend to have dark spots in color.
+If the above crops have been affected, they will have dark spots in color.
 Other symptoms include sunken spots and pink spores.
 The latter will only appear when there are wet weather conditions.
-Depending on the extent of the infection, you could either choose to apply a counterattack spray (ideally sulfur) or destroy the whole lot.
+Depending on the extent of the infection, you could either apply a counterattack spray (ideally sulfur) or destroy the whole lot.

 Plants exhibiting this kind of infection will tend to have small leaves that are somewhat dark-watered.
 After some time, these spots tend to dry up, leaving holes.
 It is also worth noting that these kinds of spots can form on fruits.
 These bacteria will affect a particular group of vegetables, including cabbage, tomatoes, and pepper.
 As of now, there has not been found a specific drug that can address this particular condition.
 As such, after identifying this condition, it is highly recommended that you apply a copper spray to avoid further spreading.
-Other preventive measures include limiting the use of fertilizers considered to be having high nitrogen content and rotating crops effectively.
+Other preventive measures include limiting the use of fertilizers with high nitrogen content and effectively rotating crops.

 That is a common one and is also easy to identify.
 Once it has affected your garden crops, the leaves will often have black or, at times, brown spots.
 After some time, these spots will mature into a ring, kind of the one resembling a target.
-After your garden crop becomes affected by this disease organism, carefully remove it from the lot.
+After your garden crop is affected by this disease organism, please remove it from the lot.